MissionVistaCS/StudentDatabaseTutorial/README.md

 Now that we're done with the first part, it's time to implement a database using MongoDB and Mongoose.

 ### Part 2: Saving students into Mongo
+Before we start, open a terminal/console window and run `mongod`.
+Then, open another terminal/console window and type `mongo` followed by `use student-database`.

 MongoDB is the NoSQL database we'll be using.
 To connect to the database from NodeJS, we use the Mongoose module.
-To install Mongoose, run `npm install --save mongoose` in the project's directory.

 Create a new file, named 'student.js', and add `var mongoose = require('mongoose');` to the top of the file.
 Now, we need to create a model of our database: